eth-protocol-fellows/protocol-studies/docs/wiki/EL/el-specs.md

 - Unbounded Gas Limit Growth: Unlike the base fee, the gas limit itself is not capped, allowing for continuous growth to accommodate increasing network demand.
 - Market Dynamics and Equilibrium: Real-world demand increases, initially reflected in blocks exceeding their gas targets, lead to rising base fees.
 However, as the gas limit gradually increases, the gas target (half the gas limit) also rises, eventually stabilizing demand against the higher base fee, reaching a new equilibrium.

-With a more nuanced understanding of Ethereum's economic model now in hand, we aim to future-proof our analysis by examining the model's underpinnings at a more granular level.
+To future-proof our analysis by examining the model's underpinnings at a more granular level.
 Specifically, we focus on the effects of altering the constants central to the model, notably the elasticity multiplier ($\rho$) and the base fee max change denominator ($\xi$).
 These constants are not expected to change within a fork but can be re-specified in future protocol upgrades:

 let's start with $\xi$ :